 Note: These cost projections include the following key assumptions: (1) for DOE's approach, a second low-activity waste vitrification facility will be built and operated with the same technical assumptions as the first one; (2) facilities currently under construction will be completed and operated as planned (including the Direct-Feed Low-activity Waste Project; the high-level waste facility; and, for DOE's approach, the pretreatment facility); (3) the underground tanks will remain fully operational for the duration of the waste treatment mission; (4) the final disposal alternative for treated high-level waste will be at a yet-to-be-determined off-site national repository; and (5) the treated low-activity waste will be permanently disposed of on-site at Hanford.
-There are also substantial uncertainties associated with these cost projections, including the availability of key treatment facilities, the ability of the facilities to operate at planned rates, and the future condition of the aging waste tanks.
-To attempt to account for these uncertainties, DOE adds a contingency amount (about 4 percent) to its annual cost projections.
+There are also substantial uncertainties associated with these cost projections, including the availability of key treatment facilities, DOE adds a contingency amount (about 4 percent) to its annual cost projections.
 All costs and cost estimates in this table are presented in 2020 dollars.
+The estimated cost to complete construction of the WTP as currently planned has increased substantially since DOE's contractor started construction in 2000, when it was \$4.3 billion.
+As of June 2022, DOE has spent \$13 billion on the construction of the WTP (see fig. 7).